The Guns of Fort Petticoat: Production

 The novel Guns of Fort Petticoat was published in March 1956.

 In July 1955 Murphy announced he would make the film, which then had the working title Petticoat Brigade, after The World in My Corner and a biopic of Charles Marion Russell.
 He called the movie a "Destry-style Western."

 Murphy produced the movie through Brown-Murphy Pictures, which he had set up with producer Harry Joe Brown.
 On November 9, 1955, Murphy signed a contract with Walt Disney Productions and Brown-Murphy Pictures to appear in two films, of which this was the first.
 Disney wanted Murphy to make another movie; Murphy, who had the right to select stories, submitted proposals to appear in adaptations of Peer Gynt by Henrik Ibsen and The Idiot by Dostoevski.
 Brown accused Murphy of trying to get out of his contract and sued him for $1 million.

-The working title of the film was Petticoat Brigade; screenwriter and television director Walter Doniger was originally set to have directed the film.
+The working title of the film was Petticoat Brigade; screenwriter and television director Walter Doniger was originally set to direct the film.

 Aline MacMahon was to appear in the cast but found the role too strenuous.
 She was replaced by Hope Emerson.
 Lucy Marlow was cast in a key role then dropped out and was replaced by Patricia Livingston.